Opera en quatres actes. Running Time: 3 hours 5 minutes.

 4: The Duke of Norfolk greets the Spanish ambassador Don Gomez.
 They go down memory lane to when they were both at the French court and Gomez fell in love with… you guessed it, her hair is as gold as wheat… Norfolk informs him that Anne is off limits, the King wants her for himself, but Gomez tells Norfolk that Anne actually loves him.
 Delightful stuff this, especially Gomez’ long, fetching, and lilting cantabile ** in the middle.

-11, 14, 16, 19: Male courtiers arrive and inform the two men that the Duke of Buckingham has been condemned to death.
-This turns into a rather grand ensemble ** before Henry’s arrival **.
-Gomez is introduced to Henry as the Spanish ambassador.
-This moment, a long arioso for the title role, is excellent **.
+11, 19: Male courtiers arrive and inform the two men that the Duke of Buckingham has been condemned to death.
+This turns into a rather grand ensemble ** before Henry’s arrival.
+Gomez is introduced to Henry as the Spanish ambassador and he expresses best wishes to the Spanish, particularly from Queen Catherine.
 Left alone with the Count of Surrey Henry worries about his adulterous love for Anne ***.

 23: Catherine’s arrival and her interview ** with Henry mostly consist of courtesies at first but rapidly becomes much more passionate, at least from Catherine’s side.
 Henry threatens her with this new concept known as “divorce” which Catherine (being a good Catholic) completely rejects as mad sacrilege.
 They break off disagreeably if musically well.